 As the slaves were emancipated, they took these parades to the streets and modern Carnival in Curacao was born!

-The Beginning of Carnival in Curacao
+The Beginning of Carnaval in Curacao

 There is such a mixture of nationalities in Curacao that their Carnival is unlike any other!
 Modern day Carnival is a mixture of the traditions carried out by the Dutch colonists, the Asiatic immigrants, Creole middle class, and the immigrants from the Eastern Caribbean islands brought with them their own Carnival style: street parades!

-Carnival in Curacao Today
+Carnaval in Curacao Today